Spajed/processrefund/README.md

 If you are on x64 machine use svchost from syswow64.

 ### Problems with Process Doppelgänging
-* This technique is advertised as replace a file and make everyone belive its a different process.
+* This technique is advertised as replace a file and make everyone believe its a different process.
   I have found this to be wrong as the image file name is blank and can not be changed from user mode.
 ![alt text](https://raw.githubusercontent.com/spajed/processrefund/master/imagefilename.PNG)
 as you can see there is no name